More

 • IP address or serial number of a device

-• The public key associated with the certificate
+• The public key certificate

 • Validity of the certificate